aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 1. Aleksi will work on GPU acceleration next
 2. Markus will work on translucent materials (Refractions)
-3. Weronica will add function documentation, refactor Material class and improve tests.
+3. Weronika will add function documentation, refactor Material class and improve tests.
 4. Johannes will help with refractions and possibly implement additional types of geometry.

+# Meeting 02.12.23 12:00

+**Participants**: All members

+## Summary of works

+1. Weronika:
+   - made scene work correctly
+   - refactored all files a little for consistency
+   - split object into multiple files
+2. Johannes

+3. Markus

+4. Aleksi

+## Challenges

+## Actions

+1. Aleksi will
+2. Markus will
+3. Weronika will add more functionality to sfml window
+4. Johannes will

 Upcoming features (if time allows):